 Kirkjufell After that wonderful stop, we headed north towards the Kirkjufell mountain.
 This is likely the most photographed location in all of Iceland.
 The classic shot of the waterfall below the mountain is what every photographer is after, so I indulged.
 However, a short walk to the nearby lake presented what I thought was a much more compelling scene, which were ice cracks formed in the foreground set against Mt.
 Kirkjufell in the distance.

-Budir Our final location on the Snaefellsnes peninsula was at Budir, a small-town home to the famous Budir black church.
+Budir Our final location on the Snaefellsnes peninsula was at Budir, a small-town home to the famous Budir black church of Iceland.
 The wood is coated in tar for weather protection, which gives the exterior it’s black color.
 This creates a stunning image at sunrise if facing the sea, or an equally beautiful image facing west with the mountains in the distance.

 Dyrholaey The next day we set out on a lengthy drive to southern Iceland.
 The entire country is like one big national park, so the drive was very enjoyable with so many waterfalls and mountains to gaze at.
 We arrived at Vik to spend the evening.
 Near the town of Vik are the Dyrholaey cliffs and famous Dyrholaey arch.
 A short windy road leads to a bluff with stunning 360-degree views.
 The only problem here was trying to determine which scenes to photograph while the light was still good.
 Too many options.